What is CPQ?

-When evaluating CPQ solutions, consider your organization’s growth and the scalability of the solution.
+When evaluating CPQ vendors, consider your organization’s growth and the scalability of their solution.
 Ask yourself, “What is the functionality that I need today?
 What is the functionality that I will need in the next 9, 12, 18 months?”

 Look at the functionality of the CPQ solutions you’re assessing.
 Are they going to offer the capabilities that you need as you grow, as your team grows, and as your needs expand?

 Once you’ve evaluated the needs of different stakeholders, and have gathered the requirements from each group, prepare a requirements document.
-When you speak with vendors in the CPQ marketplace, use this document as a checklist or score sheet to ensure the software addresses the needs of each group.
+When you speak with CPQ vendors, use this document as a checklist or score sheet to ensure the software addresses the needs of each group.
 Document your evaluations so you can compare vendors based on your specific needs – your must-haves and your nice-to-haves.

 Once you’ve interviewed your stakeholders and you’ve built out your requirements document, then examine how each vendor matches your requirements.
 Bring those vendors in and have them demonstrate, in a live environment, their capabilities, and how they meet your specifications.

 It’s not enough for vendors to promise that their solution offers certain capabilities.
 It’s crucial to see that functionality operating.
 Then, short-list the vendors that match your capabilities or requirements and bring the stakeholders back into the process for the final evaluations and decision-making.
 You want their consensus.
 You’re going to need their buy-in.
 Get them involved in the final decision.